ClementPF/node-decipher/README.md

 ```
 npm start "gsv nlhg rnkligzmg ulfi dliwh uli z hfxxvhhufo nziirztv: r'oo wl gsv wrhsvh"
+// decodes string to it's english equivalent
+// "the most important four words for a successful marriage: i'll do the dishes"
 ```

 ### in a node context